yli082/ucr-cs100/tutorials/tut/tut.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`$ gdb a.out <flags>`

+Doing it this way is the quickest way to start debugging.
 You can also just run `gdb` and start your program within gdb like so:

 ```
   $ gdb <flags>
   (gdb) file <executable>
 ```

 `file` is the command that tells gdb that the following argument is the program to be debugged.
+If there is already a current executable in gdb, then you can use `file` to a new executable, instead of restarting gdb.
+This is useful whenever you have multiple executables that you need to debug.

 ###GDB Flags